What do I need to open an account at Tri City National Bank?

 You can schedule payments up to 1 year in advance.

 Can I schedule recurring payments?

 Yes.
-Choose “autopay” under the payee’s information on the Make Payments page.
+Choose “autopay” under the payee’s information on the Pay One or Pay Many page.

 Where can I mail my payment?

 West Allis, WI 53214

 What do I need to apply for a loan?

 - Purpose of loan

 - Previous employer's information (if employed under 2 years)